 At Searcy Building Systems, we’re experts in pre-engineered metal buildings, also known as pre-manufactured or pre-fabricated metal buildings.
 We supply metal buildings for a wide variety of uses, from prefabricated barns for cattle housing or equipment storage and affordable worship spaces to manufacturing warehouses and retail buildings.
 We also offer plenty of customizable features.

 If any one of the Three Little Pigs had called Searcy Building Systems for a quote on their houses, sadly we would have been unable to help them out.
 Get it, we don’t design using hay, sticks or bricks?
 Unfortunately, a very common misunderstanding in the construction industry is that many people don’t realize how many different construction/design types exist and that some are better applications for their projects than others.
-We thought that it was important to clarify a few of these.
+We thought that it was important to clarify a few of these, including some disadvantages of pole frame construction.
 Searcy Building Systems doesn’t specialize in every type of building design, but we do what we do really well and leave the other types of construction to the rest.
-And we are committed to making your purchasing process as smooth as possible — which is why we’ve listed some of the different building design types that we don’t provide, along with a few of the best resources for each building category.
+And we are committed to making your steel building purchasing process as smooth as possible — which is why we’ve listed some of the different building design types that we don’t provide, along with a few of the best resources for each building category.

 Post Frame, Pole Barns

 Post frame construction, also known as a Pole Barn, is a type of wood-frame building system.
 Pole barns —simple, foundation-free structures often used in smaller agricultural applications— are a common structure built using post-frame construction.
 Pole barns are a low cost option for a temporary structure, though they may not be the best long-term investment.
-For more information on post-frame and pole barn building providers, visit the National Frame Building Association directory.
-If you need a sturdy building for agricultural applications, consider one of our prefabricated, all-steel barns.
+For more information on post-frame and pole barn building providers, and pole barn pros and cons, visit the National Frame Building Association directory.
+There are some pole frame construction disadvantages, and if you need a sturdy building for agricultural applications, consider one of our prefabricated, all-steel barns.